 In 2020, the Government of Canada provided relief for the ground lease expense to Canadian airports which suffered declines in passenger traffic resulting from COVID-19.
 The relief allows payments for the 2021 fiscal year to be deferred and repaid over a 10-year term starting on January 1, 2024 and are non-interest bearing.
-The deferred ground lease payments are initially measured at their fair value and subsequently measured at amortized cost using the effective interest rate of 1.76% which is internally consistent with existing financing activities.
+The deferred ground lease payments were initially measured at their fair value and subsequently measured at amortized cost using the effective interest rate of 1.76% which was internally consistent with existing financing activities at the time.

-For the year ended December 31, 2022, the Airport Authority recorded interest expense of \$0.4 million [2021 - nil], in the consolidated statement of operations.
-As at December 31, 2022, the amortized cost of the deferred ground lease payments was \$20.2 million [2021 - \$19.9 million].
+For the year ended December 31, 2023, the Airport Authority recorded interest expense of \$0.4 million [2022 - \$0.4 million] in the consolidated statement of operations.
+As at December 31, 2023, the amortized cost of the deferred ground lease payments was \$20.6 million [2022 - \$20.2 million], of which \$2.2 million [2022 - \$nil] was recorded in the current portion of ground lease payments.